 Doug has been married to Deb, director of ROP Resource Ministries, for thirty-eight years.
 Together they have three grown children and four grandchildren.

-Deb Ford, Director of ROP Resource Ministries, is married and the mother of three grown children: Melisa, Wendy, and Douglas.
+Deb Ford, Director of Restoration Counseling on East Colfax, is married and the mother of three grown children: Melisa, Wendy, and Douglas.
 She obtained her B.S. from Colorado Christian University in Management of Human Resources with a minor in Psychology.
-While working on her Bachelors Degree, she was a trainer for the Department of Energy and authored a training manual for trainers in a professional setting.
-She went on to obtain her Masters Degree in Agency Counseling in 1998 from the University of Northern Colorado and has also completed much of the coursework towards a Doctorate in Family Violence.
+While working on her Bachelor’s Degree, she was a trainer for the Department of Energy and authored a training manual for trainers in a professional setting.
+She went on to obtain her Master’s Degree in Agency Counseling in 1998 from the University of Northern Colorado and has also completed much of the coursework towards a Doctorate in Family Violence.

 Deb has completed all the requirements for a Licensed Counselor in the State of Colorado, is trained in Child Play Therapy and holds credentials as a Forensic Counselor.
 She has over 10 years of experience working with the inner city population and came to Open Door Ministries in 2004 with a vision to reach out to the poor by providing services that were unavailable to the underprivileged population.

-She and her husband have participated with several missions trips including Mexico, El Salvador and Russia.
-Deb also assists her husband, Doug, who is Pastor of Restoration Worship Center.
-When not working, Deb enjoys spending time with her family, reading and spoiling her four grandchildren: Trinity, Gryphon, Audra and Natania.
+She and her husband have participated in several missions trips including Mexico, El Salvador, and Russia.
+Deb also assists her husband, Doug, who is the Pastor of Restoration Worship Center.
+When not working, Deb enjoys spending time with her family, reading and spoiling her four grandchildren: Trinity, Gryphon, Audra, and Natania.

 Deb launched RCEC as a separate non-profit ministry effective January 1, 2018, and is no longer an ROP staff member.